MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/applifecycle/applifecycle-single-instance.md

 1. Open the Start menu and click into the search field.
 1. Type your app's name in the search field.
 1. Click the app icon from the search result to launch your app.

+   > [!NOTE]
+   > If you experience app crashes in release mode, there are some known issues with trimmed apps in the Windows App SDK.
+You can disable trimming in the project by setting the **PublishTrimmed** property to **false** for all build configurations in your project's `.pubxml` files.
+For more information, see [this issue](https://github.com/microsoft/microsoft-ui-xaml/issues/9914#issuecomment-2303010651) on GitHub.

 1. Repeat steps 2 to 4 to launch the same app again and see if another instance opens.
 If the app is single-instanced, the first instance will be activated instead of a new instance opening.

    > [!TIP]